Alcohol serving licence

 An auditorium licence allows you to serve alcohol in the spectator area or part thereof at an indoor ice rink, stadium or concert hall, if an age limit of 18 is imposed on the licensed area.
 Your local Regional State Administrative Agency must approve the licensed areas.
 You may allow persons under 18 years to enter the licensed part of the spectator area when you are not serving alcohol there.

-You may also get an alcohol serving licence for premises such as guest rooms or saunas reserved for groups even if it is not actually possible to supervise such licensed areas.
+You may also get an alcohol serving licence for premises such as guest rooms or meeting rooms reserved for groups even if it is not actually possible to supervise such licensed areas.
 You may limit the number of servings of alcoholic beverages offered.
 Record your procedures in your self-regulation plan.

 If your catering company does not have an alcohol serving licence, you are not allowed to buy alcoholic drinks for the event at the request of the organiser and then charge a fee for delivering or serving the drinks.